November 18th, 2020 by inflectra

 would be migrated over as follows:

-If on the other hand, you are using a Jira marketplace plugin such as Zephyr, XRAY, TM4J, or TESTFlo, then your test cases will be stored inside Jira as a custom issue type.
+If on the other hand, you are using a Jira marketplace plugin such as Zephyr, XRAY, Zephyr Scale, or TESTFlo, then your test cases will be stored inside Jira as a custom issue type.
 In this case, there is a two-step process to bring these over into Spira.
 Firstly you would map those Jira issue types to be a requirement type in Spira.
-That way the synchronization service will bring over those test cases as a type of requirement in Spira:
+That way the migration tool will bring over those test cases as a type of requirement in Spira:

 Then, you can use the Tools > Create Test Cases feature to convert these requirements seamlessly into Spira test cases: